Giuliano Amato: Biography

 Born in Turin into a Sicilian family, Amato grew up in Tuscany.
-He received a first degree in law from the University of Pisa in 1960, while attending the prestigious Collegio Medico-Giuridico of the Scuola Normale Superiore, which today is Sant'Anna School of Advanced Studies.
+He received a first degree in law from the University of Pisa in 1960 while attending the prestigious Collegio Medico-Giuridico of the Scuola Normale Superiore, which today is Sant'Anna School of Advanced Studies.
 As a Fulbright grantee, he received a master's degree in comparative law from Columbia Law School in 1963.
 After teaching at the Universities of Modena, Perugia and Florence, he worked as professor of Italian and Comparative Constitutional Law at the University of Rome La Sapienza from 1975 to 1997.

-Amato began his political career in 1958, when he joined the Italian Socialist Party.
+Amato began his political career in 1958 when he joined the Italian Socialist Party.
 He was a Member of Parliament from 1983 to 1993.
 He was Undersecretary of State to the Prime Minister's office from 1983 to 1987, Deputy Prime Minister from 1987 to 1988, and Minister for the Treasury from 1987 to 1989.

-From June 1992 to April 1993, Amato served as Prime Minister.
+From June 1992 to April 1993, Amato served as prime minister.
 During those ten months, a series of corruption scandals rocked Italy and swept away almost an entire class of political leaders.
 Amato himself was never implicated, notwithstanding how close he was to Bettino Craxi, a central figure in the corruption system.

-As Prime Minister, Amato responded effectively to two devaluations of the lira in the wake of currency speculation that led Italy to be expelled from the European Monetary System by cutting the budget deficit drastically, thus taking the first steps in the road that would bring Italy to adopt the Euro.
+As prime minister, Amato responded effectively to two devaluations of the lira in the wake of currency speculation that led Italy to be expelled from the European Monetary System by cutting the budget deficit drastically, thus taking the first steps in the road that would bring Italy to adopt the Euro.

 At a point, his government was harshly contested because of a decree that suddenly moved the competence for corruption investigations into the hands of the police, which, being controlled directly by the government, would have not been independent.
-Fearing that the new system would have effectively blocked investigations on political corruption, Italians took to the streets in massive, spontaneous rallies.
+Fearing that the new system would have effectively blocked investigations of political corruption, Italians took to the streets in massive, spontaneous rallies.
 President Oscar Luigi Scalfaro refused to sign the decree, deeming it blatantly unconstitutional.
-While his justice minister Giovanni Conso took the blame, it has been disputed whether Amato was a victim of circumstances or whether he really wanted to save the corruption-ridden system.
+While his justice minister Giovanni Conso took the blame, it has been disputed whether Amato was a victim of circumstances or whether he wanted to save the corruption-ridden system.

-At the end of his period as Prime Minister, Amato gave a speech to the Parliament in which he solemnly promised that at end of his term he would retire from politics, stressing that his was a true commitment and that he would not break this promise as some politicians (whom he characterized as "mandarins") used to do.
+At the end of his period as prime minister, Amato gave a speech to the Parliament in which he solemnly promised that at the end of his term, he would retire from politics, stressing that his was a true commitment and that he would not break this promise as some politicians (whom he characterized as "mandarins") used to do.
 However, this promise was short-lived; Amato has regularly come under criticism for having made such a solemn commitment and failing to keep it.